-Fellow San Francisco Bay Area freelance hornist Alicia Telford and I own a matched set of four historic Wagnertuben that are available for rental, with or without players.
+My colleague from the San Francisco Bay Area freelance horn scene, Alicia Telford, and I own a matched set of four historic Wagnertuben that are available for rental, with or without players.

 Our tuben are a matched set of Alexanders picked out by the Chicago Symphony Orchestra in 1952, during the Fritz Reiner era.
 We have a pair of single B-flat tuben and a pair of single F tuben.
 They were the CSO’s main set of tuben for several decades.
 In 1988, the CSO sold the set to the Dallas Symphony, who used them through 1999.
 That’s when we bought them.